It is very unlikely that developers create apps just because they have free time or they are nice people.

 Even with free apps, it is possible to generate revenues.
 It might take some time to find out which revenue source works best for your app.
 Most developers mix several approaches and try to create a balanced model that would work well for both users and app creators.

-Studying the various monetization techniques available can help you determine the best approach for your particular mobile application.
 Choosing one or more appropriate strategies will allow you to keep increasing your app’s income while still providing users with an outstanding experience.